Mary-Jannet Leith - Recorders

-Mary-Jannet is a Scottish instrumentalist, musicologist, historian, and teacher.
-She is fascinated by the potential which her instrument has for bridging artificial boundaries between musical ‘genres’.
-It is her strong belief that truly excellent music often eludes definition, and that it is the communication of emotion and feeling to an audience which should be the aim of a professional musician.
+Mary-Jannet is a Scottish instrumentalist and cultural historian, specialising in eighteenth-century music.
 In 2019, Mary-Jannet was awarded an AHRC studentship, supported through the SWWDTP consortium, to undertake a PhD in Music at the University of Southampton.
 He research focuses on Scottish musicians and music-making in eighteenth-century London.
+Her work in this area led to Ensemble Hesperi's debut CD, "Full of the Highland Humours".